Leaving Cert Points System

 • NG = so poor, it’s not worthy of a being marked.

 For the leaving cert however, we have the points system.
-6 subjects, 100 points per subject… a maximum of 600 points.
+6 subjects, 100 points per subject… a maximum of 600 points + 25 bonus points if you do higher level maths.

 Usually, we’ll do at least 7 subjects and write off our lowest mark.
 The points system is as follows;